timotheeguerin/socs/Comp 303/2006-final-solutions.md

 their pasture and require modifications to the system so that it is not possible to have cloned sheep in a flock.
 How would you solve that problem?
 Describe (in English) the changes you would make to the system to implement this requirement.**
-We would need to add a `private` boolean field to know if a sheep is a clone or not.
+We would need to add a `private` boolean field initalized to false with a `public` getter `isClone()` to know if a sheep is a clone or not.
 When we clone we can set this boolean to `true`.
+Then when adding to a flock we can check if the sheep is clone and add it only if not.

 5. **In a different scenario (assume the system does not implement the solution for (4), the users of the system find it too inconvenient to allow multiple sheep with the same name in a flock.
 The system is thus